Turmaxx/iptracker.go/.github/README.md

 1. Make sure you have [Go][downloadgo] installed.
 2. `go mod download`
 3. `go install`
-4. Now command has been installed `iptracker.go` and can be used from the terminal.
+4. Now command has been installed `routescout` and can be used from the terminal.

 <!-- LINKS -->